• Skip to primary navigation

 Check Out More Asian Side Dishes:

-• Korean Braised Tofu garnished with sesame seeds served on a rectangular plate beside a bowl of rice.
+• Korean Braised Tofu garnished with sesame seeds and green onions served on a rectangular plate beside a bowl of rice.

 Korean Braised Tofu (Dubu Jorim)

-• lotus roots with chili oil and cilantro on top.
+• Lotus roots with chili oil and cilantro on top.

 Spicy Lotus Roots

-• woodear mushrooms with cucumbers, peppers on a white bowl.
+• Woodear mushrooms with cucumbers, peppers on a white bowl.

 Wood Ear Mushroom Salad

-• Pork and cabbage stir fry in a pot beside a bowl of rice and a pair of chopsticks.
+• Pork and cabbage stir-fry in a pot, served next to a bowl of rice and a pair of chopsticks.

 Pork and Cabbage Stir Fry